Southwest Salad with Avocado Dressing

 Expert tips

-- Dressing.
-If you choose to use a store-bought dressing, we recommend the freshly made ones typically found in the produce section (such as Marie’s, Litehouse, etc.).
+• Dressing: If you choose to use a store-bought dressing, we recommend the freshly made ones typically found in the produce section (such as Marie’s, Litehouse, etc.).
+The fresh dressings at Trader Joe’s are SO good!

-- Seasoned chips.
-If you can find the southwest flavored tortilla strips in the crouton area, grab those.
+• Seasoned chips: If you can find the southwest flavored tortilla strips near the croutons at the store, grab those.
 They are extra delicious!

-- Serve immediately.
-For best results and the freshest salad, serve it right away after assembling.
+• Serve immediately: For best results and the freshest salad, serve it immediately after assembling.

 Serving suggestions